Free early education and childcare for 2-year-olds

 - Try out new and exciting activities

 - Learn new skills

-Eligible children can take up a place after their second birthday as shown by the table below
+Children who are eligible can take up a free place after their second birthday as shown by the table below

 Child born between